Stuff by Julia

 Preschool Parent Orientation: Brain Development and Why you care

-For the past five years, I've been working with Zanetti public Montessori school in Springfield, MA to start and run a student and family orientation program.
-We just ran it for its fifth year... it is such a success that teacher's continue to donate two days of their prep time each August to keep it going.
-This is part two of that talk focusing on brain development and what it means for the child at home/parenting.
+For several years, Julia worked with Zanetti public Montessori school in Springfield, MA to start and run a student and family orientation program.
+It was such a success that teacher's continue to donate two days of their prep time each August to keep it going.
+This is a low quality recording of the parent talk focusing on brain development and what it means for the child at home/parenting.
 Read more about the program and find a link to the logistics part of the talk as well as the slide deck in our pedagogy blog.

 Neuroscience & the Classroom: The Montessori Approach